 “We have a report that shows ticket product areas and the number of tickets and articles we have for that corresponding area,” Paez said.
 “That’s the gap analysis—then I talk with the knowledge coaches and encourage them to create more focused articles in those areas.”

 Veeva now maintains more than 2,500 articles in its knowledge base, an impressive number for a team of 51 support agents.
 As for handling tickets, the global team adheres to a 24/7 follow-the-sun support model, serving North America, Asia, and Europe in multiple languages (English, Chinese, and Japanese).
 The team is organized into three tiers: frontline tier 1 support for Vault, an enterprise content management platform, and tiers 2 and 3 for customers using other products.
 “We support in-depth technical issues, so we have a lot of technical knowledge on our teams,” said Sahar Padash, support operations manager.
 “We look for agents who have a technical background, who can dig into our products and replicate bugs and issues and work through them quickly.”

-To reach out for expert advice, customers submit tickets through a web portal where they are first served relevant articles suggested by Answer Bot—a virtual customer assistant that works exclusively with Zendesk Guide.
-With Answer Bot, the company has seen a 5 percent resolution rate, meaning Answer Bot takes a sizable bite out of the team’s 35,000 monthly ticket volume.
+To reach out for expert advice, customers submit tickets through a web portal where they are first served relevant articles suggested by the Zendesk bot—a virtual customer assistant that works exclusively with Zendesk Guide.
+With Zendesk bot, the company has seen a 5 percent resolution rate, meaning the bot takes a sizable bite out of the team’s 35,000 monthly ticket volume.

 “We’re expecting to see this increase over time,” Paez said.
 “We’re seeing more resolution, so that’ll be a huge win for us.”